top of page

 “The usual way.”

 “That’s not an answer,” Nina said lightly.
-“You sound like you’re reciting your press statement.”
+“You sound media trained.”

-Saoirse smiled faintly.
+Saoirse smiled faintly, remembering Roman’s comments about her.
 “You’d make a terrible diplomat.”

 “I’m serious.
 You’ve been married almost three years.
 Twins, a villa, all that.
 You’re allowed to brag a little.
 You sound…” She stopped herself.
 “You sound lonely.”